 In such case, Executives and the BI Solution they are using to stop relying on spread sheets and start using actual BI to present the data intuitively.
 This will enable BI to unlock the full value of the data it gathers and deliver the desired ROI.

 Quick Tip: Reclaim hours in your day when you discover how easy it is to analyze, visualize, and share insights with Power BI.
-CloudMoyo will create your first two Power BI dashboards at no-cost.
-Grab this offer now.
+Get started with a quick Power BI proof of concept.

 Most of the times data is unstructured for BI to analyze.
 This lead to a problem when users need to perform simple BI Processes.
 Businesses may invest in big data analytics but cannot complete the tasks in time.
 They may result to people spending hours on cleaning and structuring the data first and then using the BI solution.